atavacron/Svica/README.md

 This uses the bellman-ford algo. to identify instances for arbitrage amongst 18 of the most liquid currencies.

 The cross-rates are queried via YQL and the shortest path is found using an edited networkx script that does not terminate on negative cycles.

 This is also my first attempt at building a live web application from the ground up.
 Any constructive criticism is welcome.

 Svica v1.1.2

--This project is no longer live.
+!This project is no longer live!
--Fixed issue with Yahoo Pipes!RSS Feeds now work.
--CSS now reflects the static website on S3.

 -The site is now strictly a client-side skeleton site.
 All live assets, except for the RSS feeds, are no longer functioning.

+-Fixed issue with Yahoo Pipes!
+RSS Feeds now work.

+-CSS now reflects the static website on S3.

 Svica v1.1.1